qir-alliance/qir-spec/specification/v0.1/7_Profiles.md

 stages they can progress through that will be useful to consumers of the specification.

-This document defines two initial profiles of the QIR specification.
-We expect additional profiles to be added in the future.
+This document drafts two initial profiles of the QIR specification.
+We expect a more comprehensive specification for these and additional profiles to be added in the future.

 ## Profile A: Basic Quantum Functionality